Odas0R/zet-cmd/README.md

 # Zettelkasten under a Terminal

-This is just a public repo, you make take some ideas from it since it is not extensible.
+This is just a public repo, you may take some ideas from it since it is not extensible.

 The idea is to be able to: